Greece's anti-bailout party still leads conservatives in latest poll

 Failure to pick a head of state would automatically trigger national elections.

-Samaras, looking to bolster his support at home, has said he wants to pull Greece out of its bailout programme by the end of December -- a year ahead of schedule.
+Samaras, looking to bolster his support at home, has said he wants to pull Greece out of its bailout program by the end of December -- a year ahead of schedule.

 Another poll by Kapa Research published in weekly To Vima paper showed support for Syriza was 27.4 percent versus 23.5 percent for New Democracy.
 About 50 percent of those polled approved the government's plan to exit the bailout, while 39 percent wanted Greece to stick to the original timetable.